olliebrownlow/fill-the-canvas/README.md

 - As a user, I want to be able to reset my canvas.
 - As a user, I want to be able to draw a vertical line in a column of my choice stretching between the rows I choose.
 - As a user, I want to be able to draw a horizontal line in a row of my choice stretching between the columns I choose.
+- As a user, I want to be able to fill regions of the same colour in other colours
+- As a user, I want to be able to scale my canvas up and down by factors written in percentages.
 - As a user, I want to be able to see in-program help.

 ### Code design

 - Initial confusion - the M x N matrix in the example in the brief is not written as per conventional matrix reference - M refers to columns and N to rows. `I 5 6` asks to create a canvas with 5 columns and 6 rows, NOT 5 rows and 6 columns.
-- I went with creating 2d arrays to represent the canvas as opposed to a matrix, as the latter are immutable in Ruby.
+- I went with creating 2d arrays to represent the canvas as opposed to a matrix, a string or a 1d array.
+I decided against matrices as they are immutable in Ruby, and I felt that 2d arrays are visually closer to the canvases being created by the user.
-- I push the values for M and N to an array called `canvas_size`.
-These values are used to limit the acceptable pixel choice when using the `L X Y C` command.
+- I push the values for M and N to an array called `canvas_dimensions`.
+These values are used to limit acceptable argument values for  many of the commands and are important for the scaling command.
+- I decided to use a single method, the `colour_pixel` method, to implement all other painting pixel methods - fill, draw vertical line and draw horizontal line.

 ### Edge cases